ArdenIvanov/svelte-intellisense/README.md

 ![Go to component definition](images/goto-definition.gif)

-Also that works for component attributes, events, bind, slots:
+Also that works for component attributes, events, bind, slots (Svelte 2 only for now):

 ![Go to component field](images/goto-field-definition.gif)
 ![Go to component slot](images/goto-slot-definition.gif)

-Awesome navigation for methods calling:
+Awesome navigation for methods calling (Svelte 2 only for now):

 ![Go to method](images/goto-method-definition.gif)